cortex-lab/phy/docs/visualization.md

 The parameter `controller.n_spikes_correlograms` (100,000 by default) specifies the maximum number of spikes *across all selected clusters* to pick for computation of the cross-correlograms.
 These spikes are picked randomly.

-You can dynamically change the window size and bin size with control+mouse wheel and shift+mouse wheel.
+You can dynamically change the window size and bin size with control+mouse wheel and alt+mouse wheel.

 *Note*: the central peak is artificially removed to avoid artifacts.
 Decrease the bin size (e.g. to 0.1 ms) if you need to visualize fine temporal structure.